SUSE/telemetry/doc/api/structs/telemetryreport.md

   * reportTimeStamp - the UTC timestamp for when the bundle was generated, formatted in [RFC3339nano](../../telemetrytimestamp.md) format
-  * reportClientId - the clientId of the telemetry client generating this report, as specified in the credentials returned when the telemetry client successfully registered with the upstream telemetry server.
+  * reportClientId - the clientId of the telemetry client generating this report, as specified in the registraion used to successfully register the client with the upstream telemetry server.
   * reportAnnotations - a possibly empty list of [telemetry annotation tags](../../telemetrytag.md)
 * payload - a list of one or more [TelemetryBundle](telemetrybundle.md) objects